 Pagan origins of the Christmas tree

 Long before Christianity appeared, people in the Northern Hemisphere used evergreen plants to decorate their homes, particularly the doors, to celebrate the Winter Solstice.
-On December 21 or December 22, the day is the shortest and the night the longest.
-Traditionally, this time of the year is seen as the return in strength of the sun god who had been weakened during winter — and the evergreen plants served as a reminder that the god would glow again and summer is to be expected.
+On December 21 or December 22, the day is the shortest, and the night is the longest.
+Traditionally, this time of the year is seen as the return in strength of the sun god who had been weakened during winter — and the evergreen plants served as a reminder that the god would glow again and summer was to be expected.

 The solstice was celebrated by the Egyptians who filled their homes with green palm rushes in honor of the god Ra, who had the head of a hawk and wore the sun as a crown.
-In Northern Europe, the Celts decorated their druid temples with evergreen boughs which signify everlasting life.
+In Northern Europe, the Celts decorated their druid temples with evergreen boughs which signified everlasting life.
 Further up north, the Vikings thought evergreens were the plants of Balder, the god of light and peace.
 The ancient Romans marked the Winter Solstice with a feast called Saturnalia thrown in honor of Saturn, the god of agriculture, and, like the Celts, decorated their homes and temples with evergreen boughs.

-In the early days of Christianity, the birth of Jesus was set at the last day of Saturnalia by the first Christian Romans in power to approach pagans, even though scholars assert Jesus was born nine months later.
+In the early days of Christianity, the birth of Jesus was set on the last day of Saturnalia by the first Christian Romans in power to approach pagans, even though some scholars assert Jesus was born nine months later, or a few years earlier, but that’s not a point.
 It was a clever political ploy, some say, which in time transformed Saturnalia from a frat party marathon into a meek celebration of the birth of Christ.

-While a lot of ancient cultures used evergreens around Christmas time, historical records suggest that the Christmas tree tradition started in the 16th century by Germans who decorated fir trees inside their homes.
-In some Christian cults, Adam and Eve were considered saints, and people celebrated them during Christmas Eve.
+While a lot of ancient cultures used evergreens around Christmas time, historical records suggest that the Christmas tree tradition was started in the 16th century by Germans who decorated fir trees inside their homes.
+In some Christian cults, Adam and Eve were considered saints, and people celebrated them on Christmas Eve.

 During the 16th century, the late Middle Ages, it was not rare to see huge plays being performed in open-air during Adam and Eve day, which told the story of creation.
 As part of the performance, the Garden of Eden was symbolized by a “paradise tree” hung with fruit.
-The clergy banned these practices from the public life, considering them acts of heathenry.
+The clergy banned these practices from public life, considering them acts of heathenry.
 So, some collected evergreen branches or trees and brought them to their homes, in secret.

 Some say the first to light a candle atop a Christmas tree was Martin Luther.
 Legend has it, late one evening around Christmas time, Luther was walking home through the woods when he was struck by the innocent beauty of starlight shining through fir trees.
 Wanting to share this experience with his family, Martin Luther cut down a fir tree and took it home.
 He placed a small candle on the branches to symbolize the Christmas sky.